The Latest Happenings in my World

 Nick MountNick Mount

-South Australian artist Tom Moore is showing an exhibition of his trademark quirky characters at the Hughes Gallery in Devonshire Street, Surry HIlls, NSW.
+South Australian artist Tom Moore is showing an exhibition of his trademark quirky characters at the Hughes Gallery (since closed) in Devonshire Street, Surry HIlls.
 Walking up the road from my studio in search of a cheap lunch I happened to wander into the gallery and was greeted by a lively display of glass sculpture, instantly recognisable as Tom Moore's.

 CMS added image